scipp/scipp/doc/type-erased-prototype.md

   - Store pointer to other variables?
   - Prevent removing variables from `Dataset` if there are any references to it from within the same `Dataset` instance.
   - Link value variables to their error variables and vice versa (unless stored as `DataPoint` variables, see above).
+  Update: Linking is troublesome for any shape operations, and for anything triggering the copy-on-write mechanism.
+  I now think we should probably avoid it.
+  It seems that for both relevant cases (variables replacing `SpectrumInfo` and a `Histogram` variable) we can do so by providing them only in the `DatasetView`, i.e., access via `Dataset::get` is not possible.
+  `DatasetView` can deal with constructing temporary helper variables and will also handle there lifetime in a natural way.

 - We should definitely investigate how `Dataset` could support better cache reuse by chaining several operations or algorithms.
   - At runtime or compile-time?